This is a true method for developing amazing Reiki healing ability to cure any disease in just 5 days of training.

-According to Tomita, when we join our hands together in prayer, our hearts are corrected, which in turn generates some spiritual power in our hands.
+According to Tomita, when we put our hands together in prayer, our hearts are corrected, which in turn generates some spiritual power in our hands.

 Interestingly, people who pray often rejoice in the healing of their minds and bodies, which they attribute to the blessings of God and Buddha, but Tomita points out that this is actually due to the self-Reiki effect.

-Because of the healing effects of this self-Reiki effect, people have been performing the act of joining of hands in prayer to God and Buddha for thousands of years since ancient times.
+Because of the healing effects of this self-Reiki effect, people have been performing the act of putting hands in prayer to God and Buddha for thousands of years since ancient times.

-Here, if we can take it a step further and consciously take advantage of the great self-Reiki effect produced by joined hands, the benefits to human society would be immeasurable, wouldn't they?
+Here, if we can take it a step further and consciously take advantage of the great self-Reiki effect produced by putting hands together, the benefits to human society would be immeasurable, wouldn’t they?

 And this is the motivation and starting point of Kaiji Tomita’s Reiki therapy.